 10. Hunt for Markers to the Camino de Santiago

-Start at the Saint James Tower (Tour Saint Jacques) in central Paris, near to the Chatelet Metro.
+Start at the Saint James Tower (Tour Saint Jacques) in central Paris, near the Chatelet Metro.
 This famous tower used to be a full church, and while it’s been closed for most of the last 500 years, it’s both the historic and present starting point for Camino pilgrims starting their journey in Paris.

 See Related: One-Day in Paris Itinerary: How to Spend a Day